S\'ark\"ozy's theorem in $\mathbb{F}_q[t]$ via the van der Corput property: The van der Corput property in function fields

 which is clearly supported on the shifted irreducibles $P-1$ and hence satisfies (1).
 By the function-field analogue of the twin prime conjecture for $\F$, which was established in the remarkable work of Sawin and Shusterman \cite{SawinShusterman2022}, we have, at least when $q$ is suitably large compared to the characteristic $p>2$ of $\mathbb{F}_q$, that

 which is precisely (3).
-Finally, taking $\theta=r\slash P$, where $P$ is irreducible and $(r,P)=1$. we might expect the values of $\Psi_0(f)$ to be equidistributed across the congruence classes
+To see further why this heuristic is useful, we take $x=r\slash P$ in the statement of Proposition \ref{normalizedvdc}, where $P$ is irreducible and $r\in\F$ satisfies $(r,P)=1$.
+We might expect the values of $\Psi_0(f)$ to be equidistributed across the congruence classes

-to have no weight at $\pm 1\pmod{P}$, and to have $4$ times as much weight at $0\pmod{P}$ than any other congruence classes (because of the factor of $\tau(f)^2$).
+to have no weight at $\pm 1\pmod{P}$, and to have $4$ times as much weight at $0\pmod{P}$ as any other congruence class (because of the factor of $\tau(f)^2$).
 By splitting over congruence classes mod $P$, these observations might imply that the exponential sum

 is nonnegative and real-valued (by the symmetry in the definition of $\Psi_0$), which would hopefully give the property (2) in Proposition \ref{normalizedvdc}.
 It is natural to expect the same heuristic to hold with $P$ replaced by a product of distinct irreducibles coprime to $r$.
+Thus, one might hope that $\Psi_0$ satisfies Proposition \ref{normalizedvdc} at $x=\frac{r}{P}$, and perhaps this calculation would then extend to fractions with denominators which are not square free and also to all of $\mathbb{T}$.
 However, making this heuristic rigorous would require extremely precise information about the distribution of twin irreducibles across congruence classes in $\F$, which may be possible by leveraging ideas from \cite{SawinShusterman2022}.
 For a more detailed explanation of this heuristic, see either of Green's papers \cite{Green23,Green}.

-To circumvent this issue, we will construct approximations of $\Lambda'$ and $\tau$ which are more amenable to analysis.
+To circumvent this issue, we avoid working with $\Psi_0$, and instead construct a weight function $\Psi$ which roughly has the properties described in the heuristic above.
+We must take approximations of $\Lambda'$ and $\tau$ which are more amenable to analysis.
 We begin by defining local factors.
 Let $P \in \F$ be monic and irreducible.
 Following \cite{Green}, we define

 and

 Defined this way, both $\lambda_P(f)$ and $h_P(f)$ have mean value 1 as $f$ ranges over $\F/(P)$.
 By the orthogonality relation, we have the Fourier expansions for $\lambda_P$ and $h_P$:

 Let $X>0$ and define